jessherna/VisionHelper/README.md

 4. To delete an image, tap the red delete button in the top-right corner of the image.
 5. Use the "Return to camera" button at the bottom to go back to the camera view.

+### Performance Monitoring

+1. Tap the metrics icon in the top right corner to view real-time performance data.
+2. The dashboard displays inference time, FPS, device information, and model details.
+3. Use this data to benchmark performance across different devices and configurations.

+## Technical Deep Dive

+### ML Pipeline

+VisionHelper uses a quantized MobileNet v1 model for efficient on-device inference:

+1. **Frame Acquisition**: CameraX API captures frames from the device camera
+2. **Pre-processing**: Each frame is resized to 224x224 pixels (the MobileNet input size)
+3. **Inference**: The TensorFlow Lite interpreter processes the frame
+4. **Post-processing**: Top predictions are extracted and displayed with confidence scores
+5. **Performance Tracking**: Each inference is timed and aggregated to calculate metrics

+### Threading Model

+The app uses a multi-threaded approach for smooth performance:

+- **Main Thread**: Handles UI updates and user interactions
+- **Camera Thread**: Managed by CameraX for frame capture
+- **Analysis Thread**: Processes frames and runs the TensorFlow model
+- **Coroutines**: Used for background operations like saving images

 ## Project Structure

 - **MainActivity**: Handles camera functionality and real-time object detection